-Thuzar Shin, MD, PHD, Assistant Professor of Dermatology at the Hospital of the University of Pennsylvania, gives tips on how transplant patients can stay safe in the sun.
+Leora Aizman, BS, and Thuzar Shin, MD, PHD, Assistant Professor of Dermatology at the Hospital of the University of Pennsylvania, give tips on how transplant patients can stay safe in the sun.

 There are two simple rules to remember when it comes to protecting your skin from the sun’s rays: “No burns and no tans.”
 Since it is impractical, if not impossible, to completely avoid the sun, below are a few tips to avoid sunburns and tanning in order to decrease your risk of skin cancer and photoaging.

-By following these tips to protect your skin, you can stay safe in the sun all summer long!
+The best sun protection method is the one that works for you.
+Remember, the transplant recipient is their own first line of defense.
+By following these tips to protect your skin, you can stay safe in the sun all summer long.